 Sky signal problems and fixes

-Rain and snow
+Rain and Snow

+It is always a good idea to keep in mind the weather conditions when it comes to your television signal.
 If there’s snow or heavy rain outside, the signal is probably struggling to get through the obstruction.
 Simply wait until the weather has cleared up and it should start working again.
 If it’s clear outside but has snowed within the past few days, you may need to wipe the snow off the surface of the dish or wait for it to melt.

 If bad weather is a common issue where you live, apply a rain fade solution to stop water from settling on the dish.
 This should help you with any Sky signal problems that you might be experiencing.

 While satellite dishes are built to last, long-term exposure to severe weather conditions could eventually lead to the connectors eroding.
 If all of the interior connections are sound, but you’re still getting a poor signal, check the exterior cables for rust or water damage.
 If you notice any deterioration on your satellite dish, contact your provider and request to have it replaced.

 You could also be experiencing Sky TV problems due to signal loss as a result of satellite misalignment.
 This usually happens during a storm, as the strong winds only have to move your satellite dish an inch in either direction for you to run into problems.
 Depending on your setup, your satellite could also become misaligned by animals such as cats and foxes, if they manage to get access to it from a wheelie bin or a window ledge.